 The characteristics of stable areas will include a predominance of owner-occupied units, a variety of residential unit types, including workforce housing, and some limited nonresidential uses.
-These areas are generally not within $\frac{1}{4}$ to $\frac{1}{2}$ mile of a mixed use district; thus, some provision of local convenience commercial will be necessary.
+These areas should include local convenience commercial generally within $\frac{1}{4}$ to $\frac{1}{2}$ mile of residences.
 Public spaces will typically be provided in public parks.
-Complete streets, including all alternative transportation modes, will be provided throughout.
+Complete streets, including options for all alternative transportation modes, will be provided throughout.
 Character Districts will aim to enhance these areas as complete neighborhoods without significantly increasing the allowable density.